shuyugan/shuyugan.github.io/_pages/about.md

 # 🔥 News

-- _2025.03_: &nbsp;🤖🤖 Joined [Zhipu AI](https://www.zhipuai.cn/) as a research intern.
-We want to build a general, robust API-based Computer Use Agent!
 - _2025.01_: &nbsp;🎉🎉 Agent S was accepted by ICLR 2025!
 Thanks to all my collaborators!
 - _2024.06_: &nbsp;👋👋 Graduated from Zhejiang University and nominated for Outstanding Graduates of Zhejiang University.
 Bye ZJU!
 - _2023.07_: &nbsp;🎉🎉 One paper accepted by ACMMM 2023.